Skip to content

 Release

-Functionally, a release involves the following steps:
+Functionally, a release involves the following:

 1. [mandatory] determine the next release version (either manually or automatically),